PotatoShapedWhale/docs/docs/leo/information/fto.md

   - Wardrobe will also give the appropriate loadout.
 - **Vehicles:**
   - Probationary deputies are restricted to the first three (Non-Slick Top) vehicles on the list.
-  - Additionally, Make sure to go over the locking rear doors and the personal vehicle option in the menu.
+  - Additionally, make sure to go over the locking rear doors and the personal vehicle option in the menu.

-Also review the commands for all of the actions additionally basic commands such as `/cuff`, `/drag`, `/piv`, `/spikes {num}`, `/dv`, `/me`, `/gme`, `/hu`, `/huk`, etc. And their keybinds.
+Also, review the commands for all of the actions; additionally basic commands such as `/cuff`, `/drag`, `/piv`, `/spikes {num}`, `/dv`, `/me`, `/gme`, `/hu`, `/huk`, etc., and their respective keybinds.

-Lastly, Go over the tackling system with the recruit which is "E" while running towards a player.
+Lastly, go over the tackling system with the recruit which is "E" while running towards a player.

 ## Radio Usage & Radios Codes